oceanprotocol/docs/rewards/veOcean-Data-Farming-Tutorial.md

 ### Active Rewards

 When a user allocates veOCEAN tokens to Ocean Market projects, then weekly OCEAN rewards are given to a user based on the sales of those projects.
-Since these rewards depend on human intervention to decide the allocations, they are categorized as "active" rewards as opposed to "passive" rewards.
+Since these rewards depend on human intervention to decide the allocations, they are categorized as "active" rewards instead of passive rewards.
 OCEAN rewards are claimable every Thursday on the [Rewards page](https://df.oceandao.org/rewards).

 #### How do I allocate veOCEAN?